Beloved, are you tired today? If so, I want to encourage you to find your own personal mountain of the Lord.

 Why?
 Because I found my own personal mountain of the Lord–a solitary place where I could commune with God alone.
 Every time I have withdrawn like that, our precious Holy Spirit has totally healed my spirit, restored me, and raised me up with more strength and power than I had before.

-I'm actually starting to cry as I write this.
+I wept as I wrote this.
 One of my favorite authors, A.W.
 Tozer, wrote about Abraham and said this:

 “As far as we know not one word did God ever speak to him in the company of men.
 Face down he communed with his God, and the innate dignity of the man forbade that he assume this posture in the presence of others.”